-Although we don’t like to admit it, succeeding as a small business takes more than a great idea and strong work ethic.
-Vigilance and the ability to anticipate the unexpected, whether it’s unforeseen costs, dips in the economy or other more ominous issues it’s just part of the job description for every small business owner.
+Although we don’t like to admit it, succeeding as a small to mid-sized business (SMBs) takes more than a great idea and strong work ethic.
+Vigilance and the ability to anticipate the unexpected — whether it’s unforeseen costs, dips in the economy, or other more ominous issues — is all part of the job description for every small business owner.

-In 2014, LexisNexis found that for every actual dollar a business loses to fraud, they incur a total fraud loss of $3.08.
-This cost stems from related legal and cybersecurity expenses, untimely reconciliation of accounts and disruptions in daily business operations.
-So fraud is indeed a threat, but there are positive steps you can take to bolster your business.
+A 2019 survey by LexisNexis found that for every actual dollar a business loses to fraud, they incur a total fraud loss of $3.13, costing SMBs thousands to millions of dollars in repercussions.
+This cost stems from related legal and cybersecurity expenses, untimely reconciliation of accounts, and disruptions to daily business operations.

-Five Fraud Prevention Tips in Honor of International Fraud Awareness Week
+Four Fraud Protection Tips in Honor of International Fraud Awareness Week

+Only 39 percent of employees admit to regularly changing all default passwords.
+Many of these passwords are repurposed within accounts and may have been exposed in a previous data breach.
 Each business account should have a long, unique password that includes non-dictionary words, numbers and symbols.
-Change passwords frequently and use an encrypted password manager to keep track of them.
+Remind employees to set time aside to update all passwords and use an encrypted password manager to keep track of them.
 Use two-factor authentication when applicable, as it is your greatest defense against account takeover fraud.

 The views and opinions expressed in this article are those of EZShield Inc. alone and do not necessarily reflect the opinions of any other person or entity, including specifically any person or entity affiliated with the distribution or display of this content.